Outline Academic Essay

 Hello!
 Thank you for watching VisiHow!
 Today, we will be discussing with you a three-part series on how to create an outline for an academic essay.
 This is the first part.
 We will be discussing the introduction.

-- 1To begin, our paper does need a title.The title does not necessarily need to be created before we begin writing.
+- 1The title does not necessarily need to be created before we begin writing.
 If we are not good with coming up with titles for our paper, we can usually create the title in the middle or after we have written the entire paper.
 It's one of the last things we can actually do.
-We just have to keep in mind that we don't have to come up with the title before we begin the writing process.Advertisement
+We just have to keep in mind that we don't have to come up with the title before we begin the writing process.To begin, our paper does need a title.Advertisement

 This does conclude the tutorial on how to begin outlining an academic essay with an introduction.
 This is the first part out of three parts.
 If you have any questions, comments, or suggestions, please leave them in the space below.